openstack/keystoneauth/doc/source/using-api-v3.rst

     ...                          username=username, password=password,
     ...                          user_domain_name=user_domain_name)

-A :py:class:`~keystoneclient.session.Session` should be passed to the Client instead.
+A :py:class:`~keystoneauth.session.Session` should be passed to the Client instead.
 Using a Session you're not limited to authentication using a username and password but can take advantage of other more secure authentication methods.